 If you or a loved one have been diagnosed with mesothelioma, asbestos-related lung cancer, or asbestosis, you may be eligible for substantial compensation.
 Fill out our form to receive our free Financial Compensation Packet.
-Our packet is loaded with information on leading mesothelioma attorneys in your area, how to file a claim for asbestos trust funds, how to get paid in 90 days, and more.
+Our packet is loaded with information on experienced mesothelioma attorneys in your area, how to file a claim for asbestos trust funds, how to get paid in 90 days, and more.

 Alabama Dry Dock and Shipping Company History

 ADDSCO was founded in 1916 by the president of Alabama Iron Works, D. R. Dunlap, along with his cousin, George H. Dunlap.
-The duo merged together several small dry dock companies that offered berths for shipping, ship repair facilities, and other maritime-related activities.
+The duo merged several small dry dock companies together that offered berths for shipping, ship repair facilities, and other maritime-related activities.

 During World War I, ADDSCO employed more than 4,000 people, ranging from welders, electricians, engineers, shipbuilders, and much more.
-When War World II began, however, the shipyard saw its greatest boom, and shifted its focus almost exclusively to war efforts.
+When War World II began, the shipyard saw its greatest boom and shifted its focus almost exclusively to war efforts.

 After the war, many people were laid off as the shipyard slowed down its production of vessels.
 ADDSCO began focusing on repairing ships and various maritime projects until the 1980s, when a series of serious accidents and disasters put the shipyard’s future in danger.

-A string of lawsuits plagued AADSCO afterwards.
-The lawsuits were directly not only directly against the shipyard for pension-related issues, but also against asbestos manufacturers.
+A string of lawsuits plagued AADSCO afterward.
+The lawsuits were not only directed against the shipyard for pension-related issues but also against asbestos manufacturers.

 Alabama Dry Dock Asbestos Products

 When workers repaired ship parts, it typically required ripping out and then installing products with high amounts of asbestos.
-Asbestos fibers would then become loose, permeating throughout the air, and ingested.
+Asbestos fibers would then become loose, permeating throughout the air.